RiteshKaushal57/Devops/Kubernetes/Kubernetes.md

 *Example: kubectl get pods → goes to API Server.*

 **2. etcd**
-- A key-value database that stores all cluster data (state, config, secrets, etc.).
+-A key-value database that stores all cluster data (state, config, secrets, etc.).
 *Example: if a pod crashes, etcd helps restore its desired state.*

 **3. Controller Manager**
-- Ensures the cluster is always in the desired state.
+-Ensures the cluster is always in the desired state.
 *Example: if a pod dies, Controller Manager creates a new one.*

 **4. Scheduler**